jenkinsci/bom/CONTRIBUTING.md

 ## How to add a new plugin

 Insert a new `dependency` in _sorted_ order to `bom-weekly/pom.xml`.

+[!TIP]
+You can use `mvn spotless:apply` to sort the pom.xmls.

 Make sure it is used (perhaps transitively) in `sample-plugin/pom.xml`.
-Ideally also update the sample plugin’s tests to actually exercise it, as a sanity check.
+Ideally, also update the sample plugin’s tests to actually exercise it, as a sanity check.

 Avoid adding transitive dependencies to `sample-plugin/pom.xml`.
 It is supposed